 An FDA spokeswoman, Erica Jefferson, said in an e-mail that she couldn’t comment on Johnson & Johnson’s plan regarding the vaginal mesh implants.

 An agency report last year found a fivefold jump in deaths, injuries or malfunctions tied to vaginal mesh for organs that slump, or “prolapse,” because of weakened support.
 Two months later, an advisory panel urged the FDA to reclassify the devices as “high-risk” products needing human testing.

-Endo (ENDP) will continue selling incontinence and prolapse mesh, the company’s senior vice-president for corporate affairs, Blaine Davis, said today in a telephone interview.
+Endo (ENDP:US) will continue selling incontinence and prolapse mesh, the company’s senior vice-president for corporate affairs, Blaine Davis, said today in a telephone interview.
 While publicity about the products’ safety has hurt sales, Endo sees the devices as a “very beneficial treatment option” when doctors choose the right patients, he said.

-The company, which sold about $85.5 million (ENDP) in women’s health meshes in the past fiscal year, is putting more money into training doctors about how to use the products and plans to conduct studies to prove their safety, he said.
+The company, which sold about $85.5 million (ENDP:US) in women’s health meshes in the past fiscal year, is putting more money into training doctors about how to use the products and plans to conduct studies to prove their safety, he said.
 The scope of the studies is being discussed with the FDA, Davis said.

 “As a company, we’re very committed to these categories,” he said.
 “We are actually investing behind these products.”

 Scott Lowry, a C.R.
 Bard spokesman, didn’t return messages today seeking comment.